 - Official Transcripts (must be sent sealed by the issuing institution)

-- Two (2) letters of recommendation relating to your academic ability and potential to succeed at the graduate level.
-Academic references preferred.
+- Two (2) letters of recommendation -- Recommenders should discuss your academic ability and potential to succeed at the graduate level.
+Academic references are preferred.

 Department of Justice Studies